Al Adamson: Personal life

 Adamson's wife, the actress Regina Carrol, performed in many of his later films.
-She met him in 1969 when he was casting Satan's Sadists, in which she starred, and they were married in 1972.
+She met him in 1969 when he was casting Satan's Sadists, in which she starred, and began dating after the film was completed.
+They were married in 1972.
 Adamson said Regina was a waitress in a cafe at which he was having lunch, and hearing he was a movie director, she spilled a cup of coffee in his lap to get his attention.
 She died in 1992 from cancer at age 49.
 Adamson had spent several years trying desperately to save her from the disease, to no avail.
-He himself was murdered three years after his wife died.
+He commented, "She went through a lot of pain at the end.
+There wasn't much I could do about it, just stay with her."
+He was murdered three years after his wife died.

 Murder

 Adamson was reported missing in 1995.
 Five weeks later, after law enforcement officials discovered his remains beneath the concrete and tile-covered floor where his hot tub once sat at his home in Indio, California, his live-in contractor Fred Fulford was arrested at the Coral Reef Hotel in Saint Petersburg, Florida.

 Adamson had hired Fulford to repair his house, which he intended to flip.
 He had given Fulford a credit card to use to purchase supplies, which Fulford quickly overspent and abused.
 Adamson had several confrontations with Fulford, the last of which ended violently in Adamson's death.
 Fulford subsequently buried his body and covered it with concrete and tile.
 Adamson's housekeeper became suspicious over his disappearance and the removal of the hot tub, which led investigators to Fulford and Adamson's body.

 Fulford was convicted of murder, and sentenced to 25 years to life in prison.
 Regular Adamson actor and stuntman Gary Kent testified in the trial as the last person to speak to the director prior to the murder.
 The case of Al Adamson's murder is documented in the Investigation Discovery television series' Forensic Detectives (ep.
 "Buried Secrets"), The New Detectives (season 07, episode 11), and A Stranger in My Home (season 02, episode 06, "Death's Final Cut").
 Blood & Flesh: The Reel Life and Ghastly Death of Al Adamson, a full-length documentary released by Severin Films, covers the entirety of Adamson's life, film career, and untimely death.
 The documentary is included in Severin's Blu-ray boxed set career retrospective of Adamson's work.

 Adamson was cremated and his ashes scattered in the Pacific Ocean.